meeki007/node-red-contrib-i2c-lcd-adafruit-sainsmart/readme.md

 ===========================================

 <a href="http://nodered.org" target="_new">Node-RED</a> Node for node-red to interact with Adafruit and sainsmart i2c-lcd's.
-Also units built using MCP23017 i2c port expander and a HD44780 LCD or conpatable 16x2 LCD.
+Also units built using MCP23017 i2c port expander and a HD44780 LCD or compatible 16x2 LCD.

 ---